walvisk/sawitpro-interview/README.md

 docker-compose up --build
 ```

-You should be able to access the API at http://localhost:8080
+You should be able to access the API at http://localhost:1323 (because usually 8080 already occupied)

 If you change `database.sql` file, you need to reinitate the database by running: